gulrenor/pllc/site-info/cull-2.md

 + Check series tag links on both sites
 + remove games section? (discussed in meeting)
 + remove logomark from logo; just text
+  + Verify logo consistency across sites
 + remove search bar? not needed/site is streamlined enough to not require it. if we want one, we can use a standard google search hook
++ get youtube info -- make sure all videos are viewable on pllc and not just youtube:
+  + CA - booking-call
+  + US - get-paid, booking-call